Static Electricity For Kids: What It Is, Facts And Uses

 Static electricity is the electricity built up on an object’s surface without electron flow.
 A classic example of static electricity is lightning in the sky.
 In contrast, current electricity is generated by the flow of electrons.
 Current electricity can be seen in running fans, light, TV and other electrical equipment.

 Early physics lessons help children develop an interest in the subject.
 Your children may see many examples of physical phenomena, such as static electricity, in their daily lives.
 However, talking to them about these instances can intrigue them and encourage them to learn more.
-Further, indulging them in interesting home experiments can help them understand concepts clearly at the grassroots level.
-Hence, if your child is fascinated by static electricity, introduce them to these facts to help them easily understand this interesting phenomenon.
+Further, indulging them in interesting science experiments for kids at home can help them understand concepts clearly at the grassroots level.
+Hence, if your child is fascinated by static electricity, introduce them to these science facts for kids to help them easily understand this interesting phenomenon.

 Infographic: How To Get Rid Of Static Electricity In Your Home